blakeb211/InfoRetrieval_Proj0/README.md

   Add location data - done
   Write tests using Google Test
   Write a user interface
-  Add a search function
+  Add a search function ****
+  OPTIONAL:
-  Add a custom allocator to be able to report the size of the inverted index Add method to serialize the map to disk
+		Add a custom allocator to be able to report the size of the inverted index Add method to serialize the map to disk  - Might be better as a separate project

   INSTALL NOTES
   Boost directory is c:\boost172